opencv/opencv/doc/tutorials/core/univ_intrin/univ_intrin.markdown

 Goal
 ----

-The goal of this tutorial is to provide a guide to using the Universal Intrinsics feature to vectorize your C++ code for a faster runtime.
+The goal of this tutorial is to provide a guide to using the @ref core_hal_intrin feature to vectorize your C++ code for a faster runtime.
 We'll briefly look into _SIMD intrinsics_ and how to work with wide _registers_, followed by a tutorial on the basic operations using wide registers.
-The tutorial will only demonstrate basic operations.
-To know more about Universal Intrinsics, visit the [documentation](https://docs.opencv.org/4.5.3/df/d91/group__core__hal__intrin.html).

 Theory
 ------